 Whilst the Group, along with its peers, has experienced a correction in a number of its markets in the wake of the Covid pandemic, it has taken the actions it believes is necessary to put the business in a stable financial position and create the foundation for stable and sustainable growth.
-This has been reflected in the Directors' assessment of the going concern basis of preparation for the Group and Company financial statements and by modelling the impact on the Group and Company's cashflow for the two years to the end of March 2024 (FY24).
-The Group has well balanced future revenue streams, including cash inflows from minimum payments agreed under IP licence agreements concluded in 2022 and previous years, as well as increasingly incremental royalty income from prior such agreements.
+This has been reflected in the Directors' assessment of the going concern basis of preparation for the Group and Company financial statements and by modelling the impact on the Group and Company's cashflow for the two years to the end of March 2025 (FY25).
+The Group's future revenue streams include a proportion of cash inflows from minimum payments agreed under IP licence agreements concluded in 2023 and previous years, as well as increasingly incremental royalty income from prior such agreements.
 The Group continues to pursue opportunities of this type where sufficient returns can be generated which, if concluded, would likely involve further material upfront cash payments.